Lukas-Hoernle/WAD-Loader-3/README.md

 *  create "Edit Wad" Page
 *  create "Create WadPack" Page
 *  create "Edit WadPack" Page
-*  create "Download" Page (one Page for Wads and WadPacks should be sufficient)
+*  create "Search/Download" Page (one Page for Wads and WadPacks at once should be sufficient)
+  * this page needs a search function for Wads/WadPacks
+    * based on the name
+    * based on the description

+Optional:
+* Possibility to add Tags to Wads and WadPacks
+  * Wads/WadPacks should then be searchable by these packs
+* Comments for Wads/WadPacks

 ## Setup